 But don’t worry, money wounds run deep in our collective consciousness.
 So while there’s really no harm in completing the energy exchange, if this does trigger you, use the trigger as an opportunity to investigate why.

 You might be surprised how far back the wound and pain around money runs.
-I’ve spoken to more of this topic in this post, if you’re interested to receive more perspective on the topic.
+I’ve spoken about more of this complex topic in this post about the abundance mindset if you’re interested to receive more perspective.

 Some More Spiritual Myths